 (b) The boundary of a unit may be relocated only by an amendment to the declaration.
 A unit owner may request the executive board to amend the declaration to include all or part of a common element within the owner's unit.
 The board may prescribe in the amendment a fee or charge payable by the unit owner to the association in connection with the relocation.
-The board

-1 may approve the amendment only if the unit owners vote under Section 3-110, whether or not a
+The board may approve the amendment only if the unit owners vote under Section 3-110, whether or not a quorum is present, to approve the amendment by a vote of at least 67 percent of the votes cast, including at least 67 percent of the votes cast and allocated to units not owned by the declarant.

-2 quorum is present, to approve the amendment by a vote of at least 67 percent of the votes cast, execute an amendment made under this section to the declaration.
+(c) The association and the owners of the units whose boundaries are relocated shall execute an amendment made under this section to the declaration.
 The amendment must contain words of conveyance between the parties.
 The association shall record an amendment made under this section in the manner provided in Section 2-117.
-The association (i) in a condominium or planned community shall prepare and record plats or plans necessary to show the altered boundaries of affected units, and their dimensions and identifying numbers, and (ii) in a cooperative shall prepare and record amendments to the declaration, including any plans necessary to show or describe the altered boundaries of affected units, and their dimensions and
+The association (i) in a condominium or planned community shall prepare and record plats or plans necessary to show the altered boundaries of affected units, and their dimensions and identifying numbers, and (ii) in a cooperative shall prepare and record amendments to the declaration, including any plans